G4B3R-mini/Block/README.md

 # Currently Under Development

+## IntentProcessor and ExtralAppBrowser

+other activities exist, the best way to handle intent handling is to forward to different activities since each has a different behaviour (external vs browser).

+### Steps:

+- [ ] check activities that are opened from intent processors
+- [ ] start with migrating and adding some stuff to ExternalAppBrowserActivity in Compose
+    - [ ] can open directly to browser, maybe some other pages (would require creating nav graph)
+- [ ] check if can use BrowserComponent directly in HomeActivity (rename to BrowserActivity)
+    - [ ] requires checking if other fragments exist, other than settings frag

 ## Settings Pages Status

 - [x] Toolbar (Working)
-- [ ] Tabs (Buggy)
+- [x] Tabs (Working)
-    - [ ] enable / disable tabbar not implemented
+    - [ ] side note: enable / disable tabbar not implemented
-    - [ ] top / bottom position not implemented (only bottom)
+    - [ ] side note: top / bottom position not implemented (only bottom)
-    - [ ] tab tray grid not implemented
+    - [ ] side note: tab tray grid not implemented
 - [ ] Search (Buggy)
+    - [ ] add browser not working (probably problem with dialog)
+- [x] Theme (Working)
+    - [ ] side note: sometimes not applied, requires app restart
-- [ ] Theme (Buggy)
+    - [ ] side note: sometimes current theme is used when edit theme selected

 - [x] Gestures (Working)
     - [ ] side note: not implemented in respective components
 - [x] Homepage (Working)
 - [x] OnQuit (Working)
     - [ ] side note: not reflected when quit, need to add to callback when app closed
 - [ ] Passwords (Buggy)
     - [ ] side note: ui good, passwords not saving when added though
     - [ ] side note: exceptions not tested
     - [ ] side note: getting this error message:

 ```
 Autofill popup isn't shown because autofill is not available.